Облачная платформаAdvanced

 Condition that will trigger an alarm notification.
 You can select Generated alarm (when an alarm is generated), Cleared alarm (when an alarm is cleared), or both.

-After the alarm rule is created, if the metric data reaches the specified threshold, Cloud Eye immediately informs you that an exception has occurred.
+After the alarm rule is created, if a metric reaches the specified threshold, Cloud Eye immediately informs you of the exception through SMN.